 te "-" - This conjunction indicates a strong connection between this clause and the one preceding, nearly explanatory; "What I am praying for you is this, that you may soak up the love of God in Christ, be filled with the fullness of God."

-gnwnai (ginwskw) inf. "to know" - to know [the love of Christ surpassing knowledge].
-"May be able .... to know", ie. the infinitive is again complementary as with the two infinitives in v18."
+gnwnai (ginwskw) inf. "to know" - to know.
+"May be able / have power .... to know", ie., the infinitive is again complementary, as with katalabesqai, "to grasp", v18, completing the verb "may have power" v18."
 The phrase "to know this (the) love of Christ that surpasses knowledge" serves to further develop the idea of divine love which Paul's readers must "grasp" (understand).
 This is assuming that it is "love" that we must "grasp".

-agaphn tou Cristou "love of Christ" - The ever present problem we face with the objective, or subjective, genitives again greets us in this verse.
-It is obviously not objective, our love for Christ, but may be subjective, or probably better, adjectival, possessive, "Christ's love".
+tou Cristou (oV) gen. "love of Christ" - [the love] of christ.
+The ever present problem we face with the objective, or subjective, genitives, again greets us in this verse.
+It is obviously not objective, our love for Christ, but it may be subjective, or probably better, adjectival, possessive, "Christ's love".

-iJna + subj. "that [you may be filled]" - that.
-Probably introducing another dependent statement, "I pray that .....", ie. the last prayer point, or better, the final restatement of Paul's prayer.
+iJna + subj. "that" - that [you may be filled].
+Probably introducing another dependent statement, "I pray that .....", ie., the last prayer point, or better, the final restatement of Paul's prayer.
 Possibly introducing a purpose / result clause "so that you may be filled with all the fullness of God", NRSV, so Hoehner.
-In Colossians, Paul states that believers are already full, full in their incorporation in Christ, cf. 1:19, 2:9, 10.
+In Colossians, Paul states that believers are already full, full in their incorporation in Christ, cf., 1:19, 2:9, 10.
 The New Testament always carries the tension of our being perfect in Christ, along with our need to strive toward perfection.
 So here, Paul prays that his readers may be filled "to the measure of all the fullness of God", NIV, or better, "filled with all God's fullness", Wallace.
-O'Brien suggests Paul is praying that his readers may "be all that God wants them to be", ie. "spiritually mature."
-Yet, in the end, it is likely just another way of expressing the assimilation of / knowing the love of God in Christ
+O'Brien suggests Paul is praying that his readers may "be all that God wants them to be", ie., "spiritually mature."
+Yet, in the end, it is likely that this is just another way of experiencing the love of God in Christ.

 eiV + acc. "with" - to, into.
 Expressing the goal of the prayer point; "toward the fullness of God."

-tou qeou (oV) gen. "of God" - Usually read as a subjective genitive, ie. "the fullness that God provides."
+tou qeou (oV) gen. "of God" - [all the fullness] of god.
+Usually read as a subjective genitive, ie., "the fullness that God provides."
 Yet, objective is possible, "the fullness that fills God", although better, adjectival, possessive, "the fullness that belongs to God" = God's love / grace???

 tw/ dunamenw/ (dunamai) dat. pres. pas. part. "to him who is able" - to the one being able.
 The participle functions as a substantive, dative of ascription / possession, while the antecedent is presumably "God".
 "Now to him who by the action of his power is able to do all", Moffatt.

-poihsai (poiew) aor. inf. "to do" - Complementary infinitive, completing the sense of the participle "being able."
+poihsai (poiew) aor. inf. "to do" - to do.
+Complementary infinitive, completing the sense of the participle "being able."

 uJper adv. "-" - beyond [all things].
 Comparative adverb; introducing an adverbial phrase modifying the verbal aspect of the participial phrase "being able to do"; "beyond all measure", Zerwick.